lmirzaei/spring-ecommerce-tutorial/README.md

 ProductEntity dollProductEntity = new ProductEntity("Teddy Bear", "White teddy with heart shape paw pad accents", 24.25f, imageUrls, judy, new HashSet<>(Arrays.asList(babyCategory, toysCategory)));
 dollProductEntity = _productJpaRepository.save(dollProductEntity);
 ```
-There will be two products in the product table of MySQL database and four rows in the product-category join table.
+There will be two products in the product table of the MySQL database and four rows in the product-category join table.

-For adding a `seller` in MongoDB database, add the following code:
+For adding a `seller` in the MongoDB database, add the following code:
 ```Java
 Profile profile = new Profile("Peter", "Smith", Gender.Male);
 Seller seller = new Seller("Peter's account id = 391", profile);